AdaRoseCannon/webkit-explainers/css-spatial/explainer.md

-- **`portal`**: Creates a *front spatial context* just like `spatial: page`, but also creates a *back spatial context* creating space behind the element, connected through an opaque “portal” that coincides with the element's border rectangle.
+- **`portal`**: Creates a *front spatial context* just like `spatial: page`, but also creates a *back spatial context* creating space behind the element, connected through a “portal” that coincides with the element's border rectangle.
    The portal acts like a window into this infinite, independent 3D world behind the page.
-   The backdrop of this world is taken from the 'background-color' property, and it is lit as specified by a new 'environment-map' feature.
+   The opaque backdrop of this world is taken from the 'background-color' property, and it is lit as specified by a new 'environment-map' feature.
   Good for product viewers, 3D scenes, and immersive content.